 Please read the health information thoroughly prior to coming to OIST.

-If you will bring any medicine, including over-the-counter, and/or medical equipment, please make sure to contact our Health Center. firstname.lastname@example.org
+If you will bring any medicine, including over-the-counter, and/or medical equipment, please check HERE for information.
+If you have other inquiries, please contact our Health Center. email@example.com

 Students are strongly recommended to submit an immunization record to OIST health center.